lioujheyu/syno-chroot-gitlab/README.md

     run: unicorn: (pid 5963) 4s; run: log: (pid 26270) 81831s
     ````

     Congradulation!!
 Now use your web browser to bring up the gitlab from Synology.
-Don't forget enter the port you set in the gitlab.rb.
+Don't forget the port you set in the gitlab.rb.

 If there is anything odd, use `gitlab-rake gitlab:check` to check the error message.